OmniacsDAO/CryptopondSubmissions/ethereum-open-source-contrib-quantifier/README.md

 <p align="center" width="100%"><img src="images/im16.png" alt="" style="width: 75%; max-width: 600px;"></p>

-How did we know our position on the leaderboard wouldn’t last forever? 🤔 First, because we know by nature of overfitting to the leaderboard, we were more subject to the variability introduced by changes in the data.
+__How did we know our position on the leaderboard wouldn’t last forever?__ 🤔 First, because we know __by nature of overfitting to the leaderboard, we were more subject to the variability introduced by changes in the data__.
 If new data were to be introduced that happened to NOT be similar to the previous set of data, there was a good chance that our model would lose its place.
-Secondly, we knew our position wouldn’t last because the contest organizers did just that … they introduced more data at the last minute.  🤦‍♂️
+Secondly, we knew our position wouldn’t last because the contest organizers did just what everyone feared … __they introduced more data at the last minute__.  🤦‍♂️

 <p align="center" width="100%"><img src="images/im17.png" alt="" style="width: 50%; max-width: 600px;"></p>